sushmaakoju/research-experience/first-order-logic-as-a-tool.md

 ## Causes initiated by me

+Author of this page and idea: Sushma Anand Akoju.
+For authorship verification: please contact sakoju2014@gmail.com .
+Anyone else other than listed authors claiming ownership of this page needs to be reported to sakoju2014@gmail.com .

 ## Steps taken to spread awareness on First Order Logic for reasoning in Language Understanding of our daily life

 The following materials,
 <a href="https://tinyurl.com/fol-as-a-tool">First Order Logic as a Tool</a> is written and prepared by me.
-It was
-NOT reviewed by anyone.
+It was NOT reviewed by anyone.
 I am happy to provide any authorship verification of this document as needed.
+Anyone else other than listed authors claiming ownership of this page needs to be reported to sakoju2014@gmail.com .

 ### Note

 Navigating situations where one's integrity is questioned presents unique challenges.
 When faced with misinformation or false allegations, individuals often struggle to effectively defend themselves despite having  logical reasoning and supporting evidence.
 There exists an imbalance in how society responds to accusations versus defenses—those who raise allegations frequently receive immediate support, while those defending themselves bear a disproportionate burden of proof that can extend over years.

 Even when falsification is demonstrated, those who have been wrongfully accused may continue to face being targeted or social consequences.
 This dynamic affects people across all walks of life, from private individuals to public figures.
 Addressing this imbalance requires developing robust, verifiable systems that support evidence-based discourse and protect against information misuse, ensuring that verification processes are both reliable and accessible.

 To equip yourself to defend against becoming a social target or hazing or misuse of information to defend, you would need tools that are "irrefutable" and also are "decidable".